valentin-stamate/sorting-algorithms-visualized/README.md

 <img width="1000" src="https://i.postimg.cc/BQSGrMtD/Capture.png">

-An easy way for visualizing popular sorting algorithms.
-The UI is very intuitive and you can switch very easily between then.
+Now you can see how sorting algorithms work by watching them in real time.
+You can change the input size and delay, and when the algorithm is running the `comparisons` and `array access` are updating for a better view.
+If you want to learn these algorithms, watching their code is a good practice but for a better understanding I also recommend their visualization.

 ## About

-The project is write in Java 8.
+The project is write in Java 8 together with Processing.
-If you wonder how I was able to visualize an algorithm witch is using recursive calls, I used the `thread` concept.
+Because recursive algorithms cannot be visualized only by iteration, I used `threads` for every algorithm.

 Sorting Algorithms :
 ```
+• Bubble Sort
+• Insertion Sort
 • Selection Sort
-• Bubble Sort
 • Quick Sort
 * Merge Sort
+* Heap Sort
 * Radix Sort
 * Pigeonhole Sort
-* Heap Sort
 ```
 ## How To Run